Aviemore Medical Practice

 Although patients are registered with the practice as a whole, if a preference is requested for a particular individual, we will record that preference and endeavour to comply, provided such individuals perform in the desired service.

-If you live in the practice area and wish to register for NHS general medical services please download a copy of our Registration and New Patient Health Check Form below.
-Once completed please email these back to our secure email firstname.lastname@example.org.
-You will need to email through one form of photographic ID and a proof of address (Utility Bill, Drivers Licence etc.) to complete your registration.
+If you live in the practice area and wish to register for NHS general medical services please complete our GP Registration Form , New Patient Health Check Form and Online Services Registration Form.
+Once completed please send these back to our secure email email@example.com with one form of photographic ID and a proof of address (Utility Bill, Drivers Licence etc.) to complete your registration.

 Our practice area is agreed with NHS Highland and covers Aviemore, Tomatin, Carrbridge, Kincraig, Feshiebridge, Boat of Garten, Glenmore and Coylumbridge.
 Whenever possible, we will try to accommodate temporary residents who are on holiday in any of these areas.

 The Royal College of General Practitioners has produced a useful guide for patients about the services on offer at GP Surgeries and how to access them.
 You can download the guide below.